PiotrHWojcik/EfficyRnD/README.md

 EfficyRnD it is a REST API backend software creted as required by Piotr Wójcik for Efficy.

-Specification of software are described in file .
+Specification of software are described in file efficy-rnd-backend-csharp-coding-assignment.pdf .

 ## Table of Contents